JulienPalard/JulienPalard/README.md

-### Hi!
+### Bonjour !

+- I'm an independent french Python trainer.
+- I'm the author of [HackInScience](https://hackinscience.org), a Python learning platform.
-- 🔭 Working on the french translation of docs.python.org
+- I also work on the french translation of https://docs.python.org.

 ### Connect with me